The California Mid-State Fair Heritage Foundation

 The CMSFHF was introduced during a dinner party hosted for key community leaders, past and current board of directors and corporate sponsors in late May 1999.
 The goal with only 10 weeks until the start of the fair was to have 20 memberships, however, by opening day there were 100 memberships of the CMSFHF!

 The first major project was a 200×300 foot covered arena that was completed by July 2000.
-Sixteen years later we have now donated over $8,000,000 worth of capital improvements to our fair grounds and are debt free.
+Twenty years later we have now donated over $12,000,000 worth of capital improvements to our fair grounds.